Dawnn Lewis: Other work

 Lewis provided additional voices in the video game, True Crime: New York City.
 She portrayed Deloris Van Cartier in Peter Schneider's Sister Act the Musical, which opened at the Pasadena Playhouse on October 24, 2006.
 Lewis has voiced Storm of the X-Men in three games, most recently Marvel: Ultimate Alliance 2.
-She also voiced Granny Grim on The Grim Adventures of Billy and Mandy, and voiced the female Shokan (Sheeva) in Mortal Kombat: Defenders of the Realm.
+She also voiced Granny Grim on The Grim Adventures of Billy & Mandy, and voiced the female Shokan (Sheeva) in Mortal Kombat: Defenders of the Realm.
 Lewis has also done voice work as LaBarbara Conrad, wife of Hermes Conrad, in the animated TV series Futurama, Detective Terri Lee on Spider-Man: The Animated Series, villainess Di Archer on Bruno the Kid, and voiced a number of characters on The Boondocks.
 Additionally, she voiced the character Sharona on King of the Hill.

 Lewis co-starred in two Disney Channel Original Movies, The Poof Point as Marigold Ballord, and as Gail DeBarge in Let It Shine.
 In 2000, Lewis played Blabberwort the Troll in the five-episode NBC miniseries The 10th Kingdom.